Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: The Charlier ensemble and a deformation of the Plancherel measure

 The Plancherel measure is a probability measure $\text{Pl}_n$ on the set of Young diagrams of fixed size $n$, $\mathbb{Y}_n=\{\lambda \in \mathbb{Y}, |\lambda|=n \}$.
-It is given by :
+It is given by

 where $\dim(\lambda)$ is the dimension of the irreducible representation of the $n$-th symmetric group parametrized by $\lambda$, or equivalentely, the number of stantard Young tableaux of shape $\lambda$ (see \cite{macdonald} or \cite{sagan}).
 It is well known that the poissonization of the Plancherel measure is a determinantal point process.
-More precisely, let $\alpha > 0$ be a positive parameter and form the poissonized Plancherel measure $\mathbb{P}_\alpha$ on $\mathbb{Y}$ by imposing $n$ to have the Poisson distribution with parameter $\alpha$: For $\lambda \in \mathbb{Y}$, we set : Then the pushforward of $\mathbb{P}_\alpha$ under the map $\mathfrak{S}$ is a determinantal point process with the discrete Bessel kernel :
+More precisely, let $\alpha > 0$ be a positive parameter and form the poissonized Plancherel measure $\mathbb{P}_\alpha$ on $\mathbb{Y}$ by imposing $n$ to have the Poisson distribution with parameter $\alpha$: For $\lambda \in \mathbb{Y}$, we set Then the pushforward of $\mathbb{P}_\alpha$ under the map $\mathfrak{S}^0$, which we call the \textit{discrete Bessel point process}, is a determinantal point process with the discrete Bessel kernel

-where the Bessel functions $J_x(2\sqrt{\alpha}), x \in \mathbb{Z}$ are defined via their generating Laurent series (\cite{andrews}) :
+where the Bessel functions $J_x(2\sqrt{\alpha}), x \in \mathbb{Z}$ are defined via their generating Laurent series (\cite{andrews}):